Support and treatment services

 GambleAware’s research identified insights and recommendations that can improve the way commissioners' scope, design and deliver support and treatment services, as well as prevention programmes and campaigns.
 The focus was particularly on understanding population needs, outcomes and lived experiences among the communities most at risk.

-This research brings together facts and figures from the National Gambling Support Network, evaluations of treatment services and early intervention programmes, and research on informal types of support such as digital and self-help tools.
+This research brings together facts and figures from national gambling support services in Great Britain.
+It also includes evaluations of treatment services and early intervention programmes.

-Learn more about the evidence behind different support, treatment services and tools for people experiencing gambling harms, including who’s using them and how effective they are.
+Learn more about the evidence behind different types of support and treatment.
+This includes who is using them and how effective they are.

 of people who completed treatment through the National Gambling Support Network see an improvement.